keyan-m/plutus-js-bridge/README.md

 of sum types.
 This is the limitation that requires your careful data modeling.

 There are of course other frameworks available for JavaScript that are capable of representing sum types (PureScript, Elm, etc.).
-But this tool aims bridging for pure JavaScript mapping.
-I don't think that this is an unsolvable limitation.
-So hopefully, this will be addressed in future updates.
+But this tool aims to allow bridging for pure JavaScript.
+This does not seem to be an unsolvable limitation.
+So hopefully, it will be addressed in future updates.

 [//]: # (}}})